MewsSystems/gitbook-channel-manager-api/guidelines/responses.md

 }
 ```

-## Complex response
+## Error response

-In case a more complex response is needed, the response object will extend the simple response object.
+In case of error, the response object will extend the simple response object with details about the error.

 ```javascript
 {